djipco/webmidi/website/api/classes/WebMidi.md

 **Returns**: `Promise.<WebMidi>`
-> The promise is fulfilled with the `WebMidi` object
+> The promise is fulfilled with the `WebMidi` object fro chainability

 **Throws**: